Liouville quantum gravity spheres as matings of finite-diameter trees: Introduction

 \subsection{Main results}

 When stating our results (and throughout the paper) we assume that $\gamma \in (0,2)$ and

 We also assume that the reader is familiar with the definitions of \begin{itemize} \item LQG surfaces for $\gamma \in (0,2)$ (briefly described above; see also \cite{ds08}) and the GFF \cite{SHE06}. \item $\SLE$ and $\SLE_\kappa(\rho)$ processes.
 See \cite{S0,LAW05,W03} for more on $\SLE$ and \cite[Section~8.3]{LSW_RESTRICTION} as well as \cite{SCHRAMM_WILSON} and the preliminaries sections of \cite{MS_IMAG,MS_IMAG2,MS_IMAG3,MS_IMAG4} for more on $\SLE_\kappa(\rho)$ processes. \item Space-filling $\SLE$.
-See the introduction of \cite{MS_IMAG4}. \end{itemize} We further assume that the reader is familiar with the tree-mating constructions as they are described in the introduction of \cite{dms2014mating}.
+See the introduction of \cite{MS_IMAG4}.
+(We will provide an additional review in Section~\ref{subsec::space_filling_sle}.) \end{itemize} We further assume that the reader is familiar with the tree-mating constructions as they are described in the introduction of \cite{dms2014mating}.
 That is, since this paper is in some sense a follow up to \cite{dms2014mating}, we will not replicate the introduction here.
 It is, however, not necessary for the reader to have digested all of \cite{dms2014mating} in order to understand the present paper.
 For the convenience of the reader and to set notation we will recall below some constructions that are used repeatedly.

 First let us briefly recall the construction of the unit area quantum sphere given in \cite{dms2014mating}.
 In order to do so, we first need to introduce some Hilbert spaces.
 For functions $f,g \colon \C \to \R$ with $L^2$ gradients, we define their Dirichlet inner product to be